IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

       mirror-by-digest-only = true

       [[registry.mirror]]
       location = "cp.stg.icr.io/cp"

     tail -30 /etc/containers/registries.conf

     # verify indentation is as expected (if not use vi to fix)
     ```

-1. After the mirror settings have been applied to all workers, reload each worker with (this will be quick):
+1. After the mirror settings have been applied to all workers, reboot each worker with (allow 5 minutes for reboots to complete):

     ```text
     ibmcloud cs worker reboot --cluster <cluster_name_or_ID> CLUSTER_NAME -w <workerID>

+    # after 5 minutes verify all nodes ready
+    oc get nodes
     ```

+Rebooting the nodes appears to create an issue for the internal registry pod.
+After all of the workers have rebooted it will go into a crash loop scenario.
+The crashing pod can be stopped by setting `config.imageregistry.operator.openshift.io/cluster` .spec.replicas to 0 if desired.

 ## Notes on Portworx setup